US productivity grew at strong 2.9 percent rate in Q2

 The government reported few revisions to the productivity figures released in August.
 The jump in productivity followed a tepid 0.3 percent gain in the first quarter.
 Labor costs slipped 1 percent in the April-June quarter, instead of the 0.9 percent that was initially reported.

-Productivity, which determines how fast the economy can grow and how much living standards can increase, has been weak throughout this nine-year expansion.
+Productivity is a measure of output for each hour worked.
+It largely determines how fast the economy can grow and how much living standards can increase.
+Because productivity has been weak throughout this nine-year expansion, overall economic growth has been relatively sluggish.
 Many economists view the strong second quarter growth as a blip rather than a lasting acceleration.

 Separately, the Labor Department said Thursday that 203,000 people applied for jobless benefits last week, the lowest level since December 1969.